cssallg001/sallg001_cs418_course_project/README.md

 # Unfinished features:

+# In progress:
 * An admin user has a different view from a regular user.
 (Later admin will approve the submitted advising sheet by student)

-# In progress:
-* Users should be able to reset their passwords if they forget it.

 # Completed:
 * Users should be able to register new accounts using email addresses.